cagov/hub.innovation.ca.gov/docs/pages/customer-experience/principle.md

 <div class="blockquote-container">
   <div class="blockquote-body">
     <div class="blockquote-content">
-      The New York City’s Mayor’s Office for Economic Opportunity has a good overview of [civic service design](https://civicservicedesign.com/what-is-civic-service-design-9fd9deebef99).
+      The New York City’s Mayor’s Office for Economic Opportunity has a good overview of <a href="https://civicservicedesign.com/what-is-civic-service-design-9fd9deebef99">civic service design</a>.
     </div>
   </div>
 </div>